Tessa Duder

 Tessa Duder CNZM OBE (née Staveley, born 13 November 1940) is a New Zealand author of novels for young people, short stories, plays and non-fiction, and a former swimmer who won a silver medal for her country at the 1958 British Empire and Commonwealth Games.
 As a writer, she is primarily known for her Alex quartet and long-term advocacy for New Zealand children's literature.
 As an editor, she has also published a number of anthologies.
+In 2020 she received the Prime Minister's Award for Literary Achievement in acknowledgement of her significant contributions to New Zealand fiction.

 Early life and family

 Duder was born Tessa Staveley in Auckland on 13 November 1940, the daughter of John Staveley, a doctor and pioneer of blood transfusion in New Zealand who was later knighted, and Elvira Staveley (née Wycherley), a cellist.
-She was educated at the Diocesan School for Girls in Auckland, and went on to study at Auckland University College in 1958, later returned to the University of Auckland between 1982 and 1984.
+Her great-grandparents were from Livorno, Italy.
+She was educated at the Diocesan School for Girls in Auckland, and went on to study at Auckland University College in 1958, later returning to the University of Auckland between 1982 and 1984.

 After leaving school, Staveley worked as a journalist for the Auckland Star from 1959 to 1964, before travelling to Europe and working for the Daily Express in London between 1964 and 1966.
 She married John Duder in 1964, and the couple went on to have four daughters.
 Following the birth of her first child, Duder was a full-time mother for seven years, much of it spent in Pakistan.
 She returned to Auckland in 1972, where she reentered the workforce as a pianist.